N Korea fires 3 missiles amid tensions over drone flights

-SEOUL, South Korea (AP) — North Korea fired three short-range ballistic missiles toward its eastern waters on Saturday, the latest in a barrage of weapons tests this year that came days after it increased tensions by allegedly flying drones into South Korean airspace.
+SEOUL, South Korea (AP) — North Korea fired three short-range ballistic missiles toward its eastern waters in its latest weapons display on Saturday, a day after rival South Korea launched a solid-fueled rocket as part of its efforts to build a space-based surveillance capability to better monitor the North.

+The launches came amid heightened tensions on the Korean Peninsula days after South Korea accused North Korea of flying five drones, all presumed to be small surveillance drones, across the rivals’ tense border for the first time in five years.

-South Korea’s Joint Chiefs of Staff said in a statement it detected the three launches from an inland area south of Pyongyang, the North's capital, on Saturday morning.
-It said South Korea has boosted its surveillance posture and maintains a readiness in close coordination with the United States.
+South Korea’s Joint Chiefs of Staff said in a statement it detected the three launches from an inland area south of Pyongyang, the North’s capital, on Saturday morning.
+It said the three missiles traveled about 350 kilometers (220 miles) before landing in the waters between the Korean Peninsula and Japan.

+It said South Korea closely monitors North Korea in coordination with the United States and maintains a readiness to “overwhelmingly” deter any provocation by North Korea.

 Japan’s Defense Ministry said in a statement that North Korea fired suspected ballistic missiles.

-It was North Korea’s first missile launch in eight days and came five days after South Korea accused Pyongyang of flying five drones into South Korea’s airspace for the first time since 2017.
+It was North Korea’s first missile launch in eight days and came five days after South Korea said it detected the North Korean drones south of the border.

 South Korean President Yoon Suk Yeol has called for boosting his country’s air defense network and vowed to sternly deal with provocations by North Korea.

-South Korea on Thursday staged large-scale military drills to simulate shooting down drones.
-It launched a solid-fueled rocket on Friday as part of its effort to build a space-based surveillance capability.
-South Korea plans to use a solid-fueled rocket to put its first spy satellite into orbit.
+On Friday, South Korea launched a solid-fueled rocket, a type of a space launch vehicle that it plans to use to put its first spy satellite into orbit in coming years.

-This year, North Korea has test-fired more than 70 ballistic and cruise missiles in what some experts say is an attempt to modernize its arsenal and increase its leverage in future dealings with the United States.
+In March, South Korea conducted its first successful launch of a solid-fuel rocket, and defense officials said Friday’s launch was a follow-up test to the earlier launch.
+Friday's unannounced launch triggered a brief public scare of a UFO appearance or a North Korean missile firing in South Korea.

+South Korea currently has no military reconnaissance satellites of its own and depends on U.S. spy satellites to monitor strategic facilities in North Korea.

 Associated Press writer Yuri Kageyama in Tokyo contributed to this report.